NixOS/nix/doc/manual/rl-next/darwin-macho-signatures.md

 the registered binary was broken (see the [`fish` issue](https://github.com/NixOS/nixpkgs/issues/507531)).

-The new `macho-signature-rewrite-check` setting (`refuse` by default) makes the build fail instead, with an error naming the affected files and the already-present store paths whose deletion allows a clean rebuild.
-This also replaces the spurious "may not be deterministic" failure previously reported for signed binaries under `--check`, and makes content-addressed cold builds of self-referential signed binaries fail loudly rather than register silently broken outputs. `warn` and `ignore` restore the previous behaviour with and without a diagnostic.
+Nix now treats a valid Mach-O signature as a property to preserve when bytes enter the store, controlled by three settings:

-Most builds succeed transparently rather than failing: the new `macho-signature-repair-hook` (an internal tool by default, run with the privileges of a build user) deterministically repairs the stale page hashes in place, touching no other byte, and the output is registered only once the repaired signatures verify.
-Files signed with a certificate (Developer ID) and self-referential content-addressed outputs cannot be repaired and are still refused.
+- `macho-signature-rewrite-check` (`refuse` by default) checks build outputs before the rewrite.
+Under `refuse`, the build fails with an error naming the affected files; the new `macho-signature-repair-hook` (an internal tool by default, run with the privileges of a build user) then deterministically repairs the stale page hashes in place, touching no other byte, and the output is registered only once the repaired signatures verify — so most builds succeed transparently. `warn` and `ignore` are also available.

+- `macho-signature-verify` (`ignore` by default) checks paths obtained from a substituter — where binaries broken elsewhere actually reach users — and can `warn`, `refuse`, or `repair` them.
+A signature that cannot be verified (a file too large to parse, an unsupported hash type) is treated as invalid rather than waved through.

+- `nix store fixup-macho` repairs broken signatures in paths already in the store.

 Detection is content-based, so cross-builds of macOS binaries on other platforms are covered too.
+Files signed with a certificate (Developer ID) and self-referential content-addressed outputs cannot be repaired and are reported rather than silently altered.